-Profile: Nawaz Sharif - BBC News
+Profile: Nawaz Sharif

 But his last period in office was marred by upheavals - starting with a six-month opposition blockade of the capital Islamabad, and ending with court proceedings over corruption allegations which eventually led to the Supreme Court disqualifying him in July 2017.
 His resignation followed shortly afterwards.

-Nawaz Sharif, 67, has been one of the country's leading politicians for most of the last 30 years.
+In July 2018 he was found guilty of corruption by a court in Pakistan and sentenced to 10 years in prison.

-Before winning his third term, Mr Sharif served as prime minister from 1990 to 1993 and from 1997 until the 1999 bloodless coup.
+Nawaz Sharif, 67, has been one of the country's leading politicians for most of the past 30 years.

-Like many of his contemporaries he has survived sustained corruption allegations against him.
+Before winning his third term, Sharif served as prime minister from 1990 to 1993 and from 1997 until the 1999 bloodless coup.

 President of the Pakistan Muslim League-N (PML-N) and owner of Ittefaq Group, a leading steel mill conglomerate, he is among the country's wealthiest industrialists.

-A protégé of military leader Gen Zia ul-Haq - who ruled Pakistan from 1977 to 1988 - Mr Sharif is perhaps best known outside Pakistan for ordering the country's first nuclear tests in 1998.
+A protégé of military leader Gen Zia ul-Haq - who ruled Pakistan from 1977 to 1988 - Sharif is perhaps best known outside Pakistan for ordering the country's first nuclear tests in 1998.

 Early years